 We first embraced the concept of dry management for coal combustion residuals in 2008.
 Projects of this scope and size require many years for design, planning, permitting, contracting, and execution.
 As a result of our early transition in this direction, we’re in the final stages of our plans.

-- We operate dry CCR handling processes at all of our power plants.
+- We operate dry CCR handling processes at all of our coal-fired power plants.

 - We operate dry storage systems at our Mill Creek, E.W.
-Brown, and Ghent power plants, and we anticipate our new dry storage facility at Trimble County will be complete in the spring of 2022.
+Brown, and Ghent power plants.
+Our newest dry storage facility at Trimble County will become operational in 2022.

-- Once processed, the dry materials are managed on site at our power plants or beneficially used offsite for materials such as concrete, wallboard or fertilizer.
+- Once processed, the dry CCR materials are managed on site at our power plants, if not beneficially used offsite for materials such as concrete, wallboard or fertilizer.